 Sources of notifications to the BDR include: the NSW Midwives Data Collection (MDC), specialist paediatric hospitals, cytogenetic laboratories, and individual health care providers.
-The BDR is supported by an advisory committee, comprising a panel of clinical experts representing the following specialities: genetics, dysmorphology, neonatology, obstetrics and gynaecology, midwifery, bioethics, and epidemiology; and a community representative from the Association of Genetic Support of Australasia.
+The BDR is supported by an advisory committee, comprising a panel of clinical experts representing the following specialities: genetics, dysmorphology, neo-natology, obstetrics and gynaecology, midwifery, bioethics, and epidemiology; and a community representative from the Association of Genetic Support of Australasia.

 Data for research purposes may be provided in 2 formats: aggregate information similar to that contained in this report, and data concerning individuals with identifying information removed.
 All requests for data should be submitted in writing to the Director, Centre for Epidemiology and Research.
 Requests for data concerning individuals for sufficiently important research purposes will be referred to the NSW Department of Health Ethics Committee.
-Procedures for release of personal information are described in the Department's Information Privacy Code of Practice, copies of which are available through the NSW Department of Health's website at www.health. nsw.gov.au.
+Procedures for release of personal information are described in the Department's Policy Directive PD2006-077 Data Collections - Disclosure of unit record data held for research or management of health services which is available on the NSW Department of Health's website at www.health.nsw.gov.au.